centreon/centreon-documentation/en/health/centreon-agent.md

 The Agent will then return one of the following:

-- **Unable to reach the platform**: you must check your network configuration (proxy etc.)
+- **Unable to reach the Centreon Cloud Platform, check your network configuration**

-- **Platform reached but authentication failed**: your token is not recognized
+- **Centreon Cloud Platform reached successfuly but your token is not recognized**

-- **Platform reached and authentication successful**: the Agent is properly connected to our Platform.
+- **Centreon Cloud Platform reached successfuly and authentication was successful**: the Agent is properly connected to our Platform.

 ### Help